 Our customer and his cordial guide at The Palace Museum

 This could be the most requested tip because most wheelchair travelers consider the delivery of wheelchairs the trickiest issue in traveling.
 While the air traffic regulations on wheelchairs are actually very human-oriented.
 To help you better understand the regulations, some tips are offered below:

 (1) The use of wheelchairs

 Every international airport in China or abroad prepares wheelchairs for passengers to board and disembark.
 You can apply for one within 24 hours prior to the departure.
 As a wheelchair user, you have the priority to the board in advance.
 When boarding, you will be transferred from your wheelchair to another one, and then some well-trained staff will help you lift to your seat.
-The aircraft is equipped with passenger cabin wheelchairs, aisle handrails and accessible toilet for disabled passengers.
+The aircraft is equipped with passenger cabin wheelchairs, aisle handrails, and an accessible toilet for disabled passengers.

 After landing, you will be helped to disembark and then transferred to your own wheelchair.
-In case of loss or damage to the wheelchair, please immediately report it to “Lost or Damaged Luggage Desk” to claim for repair costs and compensation.
+In case of loss or damage to the wheelchair, please immediately report it to the “Lost or Damaged Luggage Desk” to claim for repair costs and compensation.

 (2) Check-in of wheelchairs